 Start out the way you mean to go on.
 Set a pace for your homeschool that is sustainable, that meets everyone’s needs, especially their need for down time.
 A great resource to check out if you need help in this area is Sarah Mackenzie’s “Teaching from Rest.”

-Spend time together as a family regularly discussing your schedules and commitments and checking in to see how everyone is doing with it all.
+Spend time together as a family regularly discussing your schedules and checking in to see how everyone is doing.
 Be prepared to make adjustments if anyone starts to feel overwhelmed.

 Your first few years of homeschooling are an exciting time.
 You’ll get to know each other really well, and you’ll discover all the joys of childhood again through your children’s eyes.